 THIS DATE IN HISTORY: July 3

-2006: Steve Yzerman announces his retirement after 22 seasons with the Detroit Red Wings.
+2006: Steve Yzerman announces his retirement from the NHL after 22 seasons with the Detroit Red Wings.

 The Red Wings select Yzerman with the No. 4 pick of the 1983 NHL Draft and name him captain three years later; at 21, he's the youngest player (at that time) to be named captain and fills that role for an NHL-record 19 seasons.

 Yzerman piles up points early in his career but develops into a more effective two-way player later on and helps the Red Wings win the Stanley Cup in 1997, ending a 42-year drought.
 They repeat in 1998 and win again in 2002.
 He retires with 1,755 points (692 goals, 1,063 assists).

 "I've enjoyed every aspect," he says.
 "My whole career has really been a highlight in that I've really enjoyed playing.
 At the age of 5 and before that I really wanted to be an NHL player.
 It's all I ever wanted to do."

 Video: Steve Yzerman was Detroit's captain for 19 seasons

 1970: Teemu Selanne is born, in Helsinki, Finland.
 Selanne is the first-round choice (No. 10) by the Winnipeg Jets in the 1988 NHL Draft; he joins the Jets in 1992-93 and sets rookie records with 76 goals and 132 points.
 Selanne scores at least 50 goals in 1996-97 and 1997-98, and then has 48 goals and 94 points to help the Anaheim Ducks win the Stanley Cup in 2006-07.
 He ends his NHL career after the 2013-14 season with 684 goals and 1,457 points, NHL records for Finland-born players, and is inducted into the Hockey Hall of Fame in 2017.